UPPMAX/programming_formalisms/docs/function_design/README.md

-A common design of functions is that they follow design-by-contract programming (term by `[Meyer, 1992]`), where 'contract' is a methaphor for 'agreement'.
+A common design of functions is that they follow design-by-contract programming (term by `[Meyer, 1992]`), where 'contract' is a metaphor for 'agreement'.

 ![Design by contract](design_by_contract.png)